A computational model of twisted elastic ribbons: Mass Spring Model

 the equivalent continuous two-dimensional (2D) Young's modulus and bending rigidity for the sheet are

 respectively.
-If the rest configuration of the lattice deviates from hexagonal packing of equilateral triangles (such as at the boundaries of a rectangular sheet or a collection of randomly placed lattice points), the above relationships are no longer exact.
-To extend this mass-spring-model (MSM) to irregular lattice configurations, it is useful to modify the pre-factor of each energy term.
+If the rest configuration of the lattice deviates from hexagonal packing of equilateral triangles (such as at the boundaries of a rectangular sheet or a collection of randomly placed lattice points), the above relationships are no longer \revb{correct beyond the leading order discrete approximation of the continuum}.
+To extend this mass-spring-model to irregular lattice configurations, it is useful to modify the pre-factor of each energy term.

 Each in-plane spring represents an area of continuous material that resists stretching or compression.
 Thus springs adjacent to larger triangular facets should have stiffer spring constants to reflect the greater amount of material they represent.
-We modify the stretching energy term according to Van Gelder \cite{van_Gelder_1998} (with typos in the original model corrected by Lloyd et al.~\cite{lloyd_identification_2007}):
+We modify the stretching energy term according to Van Gelder~\cite{van_Gelder_1998} (with typos in the original model corrected by Lloyd et al.~\cite{lloyd_identification_2007}):

 where $Y_{2D}$ is the target Young's modulus for the sheet, $s_{ij}$ the rest length of a given spring, $\overline{A}$ the sum of the facet areas adjacent to edge $\bm{r}_{ij}$, and $A_0$ the area of an equilateral triangle with side length $s_{ij}$.
-When the entire lattice is comprised of equilateral triangles, this expression reduces to the model in Eq.~\eqref{eq:stretch_eng}.
+When the entire lattice is composed of equilateral triangles, this expression reduces to the model in Eq.~\eqref{eq:stretch_eng}.